femboyfin/dbdideas/survivor_perks.md

   - Prevents the survivor from being punished for peforming well in chase.
 - Decreased timer to **30 seconds** *(was 60)*
   - This prevents the killer from being punished for chasing and downing another survivor, and then stumbling back upon you 30-60 second later and being punished for it.
+- Decreased stun duration to **3 seconds** *(was 4)*
+  - This still allows you to make an adjacent pallet and then some, without the concern of old Enduring.

 ## [Déjà Vu](<https://deadbydaylight.wiki.gg/wiki/Déjà_Vu>) 💪